 Why was the MRC created?

 In an emergency, the immediate deployment of emergency medical personnel is critical.
 However, such events can quickly overwhelm hospitals and health systems with individuals urgently in need of care.
 In addition, it is often difficult in the midst of a disaster to locate qualified volunteers and coordinate large volunteer efforts.
-The MRC was created to engage volunteers to strengthen public health preparedness, emergency response, and
+The MRC was created to engage volunteers to strengthen public health preparedness, emergency response, and community resilience.

 What do MRC volunteers do?